LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

   n = the next node to visit
 }
 ```
-The inner for loop always runs **N** times (N = total # of nodes).
-This could be optimized by only checking nodes that are adjacent to n, but it would still have the same time complexity for a worse case graph.

-The number of times the outer while loop runs depends on the method for finding the next node to visit.

 ### Priority Queue
 ```
 let queue = a priority queue of nodes, sorted by their current calculated distFromStart